collective/collective.pfg.soup/README.rst

 Just depend in your buildout on the egg ``collective.pfg.soup``.
 ZCML is loaded automagically with z3c.autoinclude.

-Install it as an addon in Plone control-panel or portal_setup.
+Install ``Soup Adapter for PloneFormGen`` as an addon in Plone control-panel or portal_setup.

 This package is written for Plone 4.2 or later.